How to play Rocket League on Splitscreen [PC, Xbox, PS, Switch]

 Doing this means that Player 2 will join the party and then you can both play Offline or Online together.

 The game supports up to four-player split-screen so repeat this process for each controller.

-How to play Rocket League Split-Screen on Steam
+How to play Rocket League Split-Screen on PC

-It’s possible to play Rocket League in split-screen through the Steam platform on PC.
-This is a rare thing for PC games and those on Steam aren’t too common.
-Or commonly used either.
-However, this is something that’s perfect for large monitors and when you have friends over.
+It's possible to play Rocket League in split-screen through the Steam platform on PC.
+However, this is something that's perfect for large monitors and when you have friends over.

 - Connect all controllers you want to use to Steam

 - On the main menu, someone needs to press a button to connect the controller to Rocket League